What are micronutrients?

 Sometimes the good and bad bacteria in your gut become unbalanced, which can alter vitamin absorption.
 Small intestinal bacterial overgrowth (SIBO) occurs when excessive bacteria builds up in the small intestine and utilizes nutrients there, which can lead to vitamin malabsorption — especially vitamins B12, A, E, and D.

 Thus, the “one-size-fits-all” philosophy can be dangerous when it comes to blind supplementation.
 Testing and understanding the roots of your deficiencies will help you personalize your diet and supplement intake.

 Should I discontinue my supplements when I take this test?

 We recommend you stay off supplements for a week before you take this test.

 Where is the testing performed?

-All tests are performed at Vibrant America Clinical Labs in San Carlos, CA.
+All testings are performed at Vibrant America Clinical Labs at San Carlos.

 Should I fast before the blood is drawn?

 1. Ames B. DNA damage from micronutrient deficiencies is likely to be a major cause of cancer.
 Mutat Res.
 2001;475:7–20.
 [PubMed]